Have you ever purchased a glass vase from the store and it was really cloudy? Here’s a simple way to clean cloudy glass, without soap and water.

-Have you ever purchased a glass vase, or pitcher, from the store and it was really cloudy?
+Have you ever purchased a glass vase, or pitcher, from the store and it had a cloudy residue inside?
 I recently purchased these pretty vases from Target and they were cloudy.
-But since the opening at the top is so small, I couldn’t wash them the way I would normally wash a vase.
+But since the opening at the top is so small, I couldn’t rinse them or soak them the way I would normally wash a vase.

-So today I want to teach you a very simple way to clean cloudy glass, without soap and water.
+So today I want to teach you a very simple way to clean cloudy glass, without soap, glass cleaner, white vinegar, or water.
 All you need for this trick is rubbing alcohol.
-Yep, that’s right, rubbing alcohol; it works great to get that cloudy film off the inside of the glass!
+Yep, that’s right, rubbing alcohol; it works great to get that milky film off the inside of the glass!

 How to clean cloudy glass, here’s what you need:

-If the container is large enough to stick your hand into, pour a little rubbing alcohol into the glass container and use a paper towel, or a lint-free cloth, and wipe the entire inside of the container with the rubbing alcohol.
+If the container is large enough to stick your hand into, pour a little rubbing alcohol into the glass container and use a paper towel, or microfiber cloth, and wipe the entire inside of the container with the rubbing alcohol.

 The results are amazing!
 Just look at the difference between these two glass vases!